Professional and Career Development

 Program Description

-This educational offering is delivered through a combination of lectures and discussions, breakout sessions, and hands-on group work led by expert panelists.
+This educational offering is delivered through a combination of lectures, collaborative discussions, breakout sessions, led by expert panelists.
 Participants will gain practical experience in crafting and critiquing TIAs based on their own field experience and program content.
-Each participant will collaborate within a team throughout the program to develop a detailed report on a chosen topic, applying the concepts and methodologies discussed.
+Each participant will complete work throughout the course that applies the concepts and methodologies discussed.
+Students are expected to spend up to 1 hour of work per week on homework and discussions outside of the live sessions with instructors.

 Registrants should consider taking this program if you have between 3 -10 years or more experience of conducting or reviewing Transportation Impact Analyses.
 This program is built upon the current foundational level ITE Transportation Impact Analysis program.
 Successful completion of the current foundational level ITE Transportation Impact Analysis program is encouraged but not required.